Virgin Gorda Travel Information

 Limited medical facilities can be found on all the main British Virgin Islands and there is a hospital located in Road Town, Tortola.
 There is no hyperbaric chamber in the British Virgin Islands for diving emergencies, and complicated medical conditions are usually referred to the US Virgin Islands, Puerto Rico, or the USA.
 Comprehensive medical and travel insurance is recommended.

-For good service, a 10 to 15% tip is usual in the British Virgin Islands.
-Hotels often add a service charge to the bill, usually between 10 and 12%, so it is best to check before tipping.
+For good service, a 10 to 15 percent tip is usual in the British Virgin Islands.
+Hotels often add a service charge to the bill, usually between 10 and 12 percent, so it is best to check before tipping.
 Bellhops and porters usually expect $1 per item of luggage.
 Taxi drivers are not usually tipped as most own their own vehicles.

 The British Virgin Islands are generally considered very safe for travellers and they have a low crime rate, but sensible precautions should always be taken regarding valuables, especially on beaches.
 The islands are susceptible to hurricanes, particularly during the months between June and November, but tropical storms can occur throughout the year.
 It is a good idea to check the forecast for storms during your stay and to plan around the hurricane season, particularly the months of October and November.